microsoftgraph/msgraph-sdk-design/GraphClientFactory.md

 - Configure default request headers
   - Set the SdkVersion header with the appropriate moniker based on the following structure `graph-{lang}-{version}`.
 - Enable the developer to select a supported sovereign cloud using an enumerated list.
+- Enable a developer to configure a HTTP proxy that will be used for outgoing requests.

 ## Performance Considerations